 - Work-from-home scams that promise to “help you start your own business” (38%)

-It will also show you how you can detect if you or any friends of yours are victims on online frauds.
+It will also show you how you can detect if you or any friends of yours are victims of online fraud.
 Has your identity been compromised?
-Is your computer compromised.
+Is your computer compromised?
 It will answer all these questions and more.